-City of Gold Coast is proud to host the Gold Coast 2018 Commonwealth Games™.
-More than 6600 athletes and officials from 70 Commonwealth nations and territories will take part in 11 days of competition from 4 to 15 April 2018.
+City of Gold Coast was proud to host the Gold Coast 2018 Commonwealth Games.
+More than 6600 athletes and officials from 70 Commonwealth nations and territories took part in 11 days of competition from 4 to 15 April 2018.

-GC2018 will unite our community, create jobs and kick-start infrastructure projects that will deliver a world-class event and leave a lasting legacy for the communities of the Gold Coast.
+GC2018 united our community, created jobs and kick-started infrastructure projects that delivered a world-class event and left a lasting legacy for the communities of the Gold Coast.

-The Commonwealth Games is one of the largest elite multi-sport events in the world, equivalent to staging 15 world championships simultaneously.
-GC2018 will be the biggest international sporting event staged in Australia for a decade and the largest ever hosted by the Gold Coast.
+GC2018 was one of the largest elite multi-sport events in the world, equivalent to staging 18 different sporting category world championships simultaneously.
+It was the biggest international sporting event staged in Australia in the past decade and the largest ever hosted by the Gold Coast.

-It will feature 10 compulsory sports (athletics, aquatics, badminton, boxing, hockey, lawn bowls, netball, squash, rugby sevens, weightlifting) and eight optional sports (beach volleyball, basketball, cycling, gymnastics, shooting, table tennis, triathlon, wrestling).
-Unique to the Commonwealth Games is the full integration of para-competition into the program, and the GC2018 para-sports are athletics, aquatics, lawn bowls and powerlifting.
+It featured 10 compulsory sports (athletics, aquatics, badminton, boxing, hockey, lawn bowls, netball, squash, rugby sevens, weightlifting) and eight optional sports (beach volleyball, basketball, cycling, gymnastics, shooting, table tennis, triathlon, wrestling).
+Unique to GC2018 was the full integration of para-competition into the program, including athletics, aquatics, lawn bowls and powerlifting.

-All GC2018 sports events will be held in existing and new or upgraded venues on the Gold Coast, with the exception of track cycling and shooting (Brisbane) and preliminary rounds of basketball (Townsville and Cairns).
+All GC2018 sports events were held in existing and new or upgraded venues on the Gold Coast, with the exception of track cycling and shooting (Brisbane) and preliminary rounds of basketball (Townsville and Cairns).